Turbonalle/cub3D/README.md

 Ex.
 `./cub3D assets/maps/showcase.cub`

 Due to project constraints, compiling the game normally will give you a basic version, which won't be able to read all the maps.
-For an improved version that can run all the extra features we added, run this command instead:
+For an improved version that can run all the maps with every extra feature, run this command instead:

 `make bonus`